Karen Spencer- An Ingenious Mind

 Trending Articles

-A symbol of power and strength, strong women are creative, confident, and preserving.
+A symbol of power and strength, strong women are creative, confident, and persevering.
 In a culture with deep misogynistic strands, it can be challenging for women to stand out from the crowd.
 After all, in our society, we always blame women for everything that goes wrong.

 We blamed Eve for tempting Adam and causing all the mess we are in.
 At the turn of the third century, many theologians condemned women as well.
 Take, for example, Tertullian, a prolific Christian author who said that women were “the devil’s gateway,” and Thomas Aquinas, an Italian priest who called women “misbegotten.”